-- □ Make sure the inverter/charger (if so equipped) is turned "off" before disconnecting batteries. - \Box Disconnect the shore power cord. - □ If equipped with a generator, turn off the generator and disable the automatic generator start functionality (if so equipped). - □ Turn off the battery disconnect switch (if so equipped) - □ Turn off the 120V main circuit breaker. - Disconnect the negative 12VDC battery terminal from the battery.
+- □ Make sure the inverter/charger (if so equipped) is turned "off" before disconnecting batteries. - $\Box$ Disconnect the shore power cord. - □ If equipped with a generator, turn off the generator and disable the automatic generator start functionality. - □ Turn off the battery disconnect switch (if so equipped) - □ Turn off the 120V main circuit breaker. - Disconnect the negative 12VDC battery terminal from the battery.